ProjetaAi/kedro-pytest/README.md

 | `run` | Runs a pipeline in the project. | pipeline: str, run_command: list[str] | `click.testing.Result` |
 | `stop` | Cleans the temporary directory. | ~ | ~ |

+> **Note**
-> Note: The create_pipeline method differs from the cli command because it doesn't need to have a downloaded starter to work.
+> The create_pipeline method differs from the cli command because it creates a minimal pipeline (a pipeline.py with a dummy implementation, a catalog.yml, and a
+> parameters.yml), and it automatically adds the pipeline to the registry, while the cli create_pipeline would create a folder containing a clean pipeline skeleton and
+> will not add it to the registry.

+> **Warning**
-> Warning: cwd switches between temporary and the last cwd when using new and stop methods of TestKedro.
-A new instance of the fixture is created for each test, so you don't have to worry about it in tests, but in doctests it may be useful.
+> cwd switches between temporary and the last cwd when using new and stop methods of TestKedro.
+A new instance of the fixture is created for each test, so you don't
+> have to worry about it in tests, but in doctests it may be useful.
 Also, the use of stop can be avoided by using with statements.

 ## Advanced usage